seven1m/rpi-check-in-printer/README.md

 ## How it Works

-We install the Planning Center Check-ins app on the Raspberry Pi and set it to start automatically when the Pi boots up.
+We install the Planning Center Check-Ins app on the Raspberry Pi and set it to start automatically when the Pi boots up.
 We also install other necessary software and connect the printer with [Cups](https://www.cups.org/).

-Once everything is set up, all your Check-ins stations can see the Pi as another station and print to it, even though it has no display or keyboard.
+Once everything is set up, all your Check-Ins stations can see the Pi as another station and print to it, even though it has no display or keyboard.

 <img src="images/ipad_and_pi_and_printer.jpg" alt="iPad and Raspberry Pi and Dymo Printer" height="300">